leonsegal/Therewolf/README.md

 - Werewolves match villagers in numbers to win, at which point they will openly rise up and kill everyone
 - The villagers win if there are no werewolves left

-# To do

-- Indicate player's own messages
-- Add voting
-- Add lynching
-- Add client repo (possibly in react) and migrate logic from here

 # Roles

 ## Werewolf